Liwen1234-cyber/mybook/docs/intro.md

 ### Python

+* 【2025-07-06】[grapeot / devin.cursorrules](https://github.com/grapeot/devin.cursorrules) - Magic to turn Cursor/Windsurf as 90% of Devin
+* 【2025-07-06】[aipotheosis-labs / aci](https://github.com/aipotheosis-labs/aci) - ACI.dev is the open source platform for VibeOps and infrastructure that connects your AI agents to 600+ tool integrations with multi-tenant auth, granular permissions, and access through direct function calling or a unified MCP server.
 * 【2025-07-05】[megadose / toutatis](https://github.com/megadose/toutatis) - Toutatis is a tool that allows you to extract information from instagrams accounts such as e-mails, phone numbers and more
 * 【2025-07-05】[chrishayuk / mcp-cli](https://github.com/chrishayuk/mcp-cli) -
 * 【2025-07-01】[fatihak / InkyPi](https://github.com/fatihak/InkyPi) - E-Ink Display with a Raspberry Pi and a Web Interface to customize and update the display with various plugins